jrpinteno/AdventOfCode-2022/README.md

 the idea of using a `std::unordered_map` for each of the *rucksack*'s compartment and check for maximum occurrence, but I disregarded it and went with a `std::set` to do intersection.
 Then for the second part I decided to bring back my first idea.
 The algorithm might not be pretty, neither am I. Might come back to it later on.

+Tiny improvement made replacing the inner loop in the first part by a `std::set` initialization using *rucksack* substring.
+Thanks, [Nacho](https://github.com/nlasheras/aoc-2022), for the tip.